elemel/blog/2022/11/27/README.md

 Typed component values are stored in C arrays, enabling efficient use of the [CPU cache](https://en.wikipedia.org/wiki/CPU_cache).

-An entity can have component values attached to it, The entity itself is in fact also a component, with the ID as value.
+An entity can have component values attached to it.
+The entity itself is in fact also a component, with the ID as value.
 The component values attached to an entity form a row.
 During the lifetime of a row,